-ali's economic freedom score is 52.5, making its economy the 127th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 2 points from last year, and Mali is ranked 24th out of 47 countries in the Sub-Saharan Africa region.
-The country's economic freedom score is lower than the world average and higher than the regional average.
-Mali's economy is considered "mostly unfree" according to the 2024 Index.
+ali's economic freedom score is 52.6, making its economy the 129th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.1 point from last year, and Mali is ranked 25th out of 47 countries in the Sub-Saharan Africa region.
+The country's economic freedom score is lower than the world and regional averages.
+Mali's economy is considered "mostly unfree" according to the 2025 Index.

-Mali has shown little progress in expanding economic freedom and remains mired in the "mostly unfree" category.
+Mali has made little progress in expanding economic freedom and remains mired in the "mostly unfree" category.
 A lack of dynamism leaves the domestic economy highly vulnerable to external economic conditions.
 Institutional weaknesses broadly restrict economic freedom and prevent the dynamic growth of economic activity.
 The regulatory framework for business does not efficiently encourage economic diversification or private-sector development.
 Much private-sector activity takes place outside of the formal economy.
 Labor regulations are relatively rigid but not fully enforced.